umputun/spot/README.md

 The simplicity of SimploTask's single binary distribution and lack of dependencies make it an attractive choice for teams who want a lightweight, easy-to-install, and low-maintenance solution for deployment and configuration management.
 While Ansible offers more advanced features and a comprehensive ecosystem, its dependency on Python and additional libraries can be a hurdle for some users, particularly in environments with strict control over software installations or limited resources.

+## Status

+The project is currently in active development, and breaking changes may occur until the release of version 1.0.
+However, we strive to minimize disruptions and will only introduce breaking changes when there is a compelling reason to do so.

 ## Contributing

 Please feel free to submit issues, fork the repository, and send pull requests.